dekkerlab/speckle_RNA_dynamics_paper/FA_traces/README.md

 ## Input data

-The ladder and sample traces are hosted on Zenodo — DOI *(add DOI here)*.
+The ladder and sample traces are hosted on Zenodo.
 Download and unzip the two archives so that a `ladders/` and a `samples/` folder sit together in one data directory: